sstsimulator/sst-macro/docs/manual/manual.md

  }
 }
 ````
-We have a new parameter `launch_type` set to `dumpi`.
-This was implicit before, taking the default value of `skeleton`.
-We also set indexing and allocation parameters to read from the DUMPI trace.
+We set indexing and allocation parameters to read from the DUMPI trace.
 The application name is a special app that parses the DUMPI trace.
 Finally, we direct SST-macro to the DUMPI metafile produced when the trace was collected.
 To extract the topology information, locate the `.bin` file corresponding to MPI rank 0.